Olympic swimmer Ian Thorpe admitted to rehab

-Legendary Australian swimmer seeking help after trying to open a stranger's car in a dazed state in Sydney
+Legendary Australian swimmer who won the gold medalat the Olympics is seeking help after trying to open a stranger's car in a dazed state in Sydney

 Sydney: Five-time Olympic gold medallist Ian Thorpe has been admitted to rehab for depression treatment, his manager James Erskine confirmed yesterday.